placerda/mydash.js/ReadMe.md

 ![Metrics Dashboard](docs/dashboard.png?raw=true "Metrics Dashboard")

-4. Access the player (http://host_name/) then load and play the video to see it working.
+4. Access the player (http://host_name/) then load and play the demo video to see the metrics in your dashboard.

-Other information:
+More information:

 - to stop the containers: docker-compose down